2024 Summer Paralympics: Sports

 The programme for the 2024 Summer Paralympics was announced in January 2019, with no changes to the 22 sports from the 2020 Summer Paralympics.
 The first draft of the event schedule was released on 8 July 2022, with 549 events in 22 sports.
-A record 235 medal events will be women's events, an increase of eight over 2020; factoring these events and mixed-gender events, the number of female participants in the Paralympics is projected to be at least double of that of Sydney 2000.
+A record 235 medal events will be women's events, an increase of eight over 2020; factoring these events and mixed/open events, the number of female participants in the Paralympics was projected to be at least double of that of Sydney 2000.

 The IPC considered bids for golf, karate, para dance sport, and powerchair football to be added to the Paralympic programme as new sports.
 Bids were also made for CP football (football 7-a-side) and sailing—the two sports that had been dropped for 2020—to be reinstated.
 While CP football was selected for consideration by the IPC, it was rejected due to a lack of reach in women's participation.

 In January 2021, the International Wheelchair Basketball Federation (IWBF) was declared non-competent by the IPC for violations of its Athlete Classification Code, and the sport was dropped from the Paris 2024 programme.
 On 22 September 2021, the IPC conditionally reinstated wheelchair basketball following reforms made by the IWBF, subject to compliance measures.